-The PDP is focused on teaching, but what is learned can be applied to mentoring, collaboration, teamwork, training and on-boarding new personnel.
+The PDP strengthens job qualifications of participants for a broad range of career paths.
+The PDP is focused on teaching, but what is learned can be applied to mentoring, collaboration, teamwork, training and supervising.
 All participants work on a team, and those that return to the program often lead a team.
 Many alumni (now in academic and non-academic positions) have indicated that their own research skills were improved and that the professional skills gained in the PDP apply generally to their career development.
 The PDP also exposes participants to a network of scientists and engineers beyond their home department, who in many cases will be their future colleagues.